lobocv/pipeline/README.md

 the `interface{}` into the data structure you are expecting.
 From then on out you are type safe!

 In your `Run()` method you should do all the processing you want on the data and then return it.
-You should avoid writing to external sinks in the `Run()` method, this is what the `PipeWriter` is for.
-However,
+You should avoid writing to external sinks in the `Run()` method, this is what the `io.WriteCloser` is for.

 ### Error Handling